Is Swap.com now taking inbound shipments?

 Swap.com will continue to gradually adjust the price until it reaches a more competitive price point.
 This will be determined by the market price on Swap.com, taking into consideration style, brand, seasonality and condition of the item.
 You will have a possibility to adjust your selling preferences based on if you would like to sell the item faster or if you have more time and would like to get the best possible price.

 The selling preferences can be adjusted on the Set Prices page.
-This is a feature that is in development and not available right now.

 How can I use the Monthly Marketing Calendar to become a better seller?